The Effects of Cocaine Use

 Cocaine is a powerful and highly addictive substance.
 Cocaine hydrochloride remains a schedule II controlled substance, as it has some legal therapeutic application as a pain reliever and vasoconstrictor, useful in association with some medical procedures.
 In most other cases, it is an illegal substance--one that is widely abused for its pleasurable stimulant effects.

-Cocaine can be found in a number of forms, including white powder, paste, or solidified and rock-like (the latter commonly referred to as "crack cocaine").
+Cocaine can be found in a number of forms, including a white powder, paste, or solidified and rock-like (the latter commonly referred to as "crack cocaine").
 Whatever the form, the drug acts as a strong stimulant substance that can:

 - Provide a rapid-onset, rewarding high.